 Eight Docutel Automatic Teller Machines (ATMs) are purchased and installed.
 The "Nevada State Bank Money Machine" card is introduced to customers.

 Nevada State Bank celebrates its Silver Anniversary with a total of five branches and 269 employees.

-Nevada State Bank is purchased by Zions Bancorporation and has operated as an autonomous subsidiary since then.
+Nevada State Bank is purchased by Zions Bancorporation and operates as an autonomous subsidiary.

 Nevada State Bank introduces telephone, online and PC Banking, offering clients the ability to bank 24/7.

 Nevada State Bank merges with Pioneer Citizens Bank of Nevada.